Quantum control in foundational experiments: Complementarity and control with quantum circuits

 Familiar concepts --- ``particle" or ``wave" --- represent only one aspect of quantum objects.
 Although we observe single-photon interference (a definite wave-like behaviour), the pattern is produced click-by-click, in a discrete, particle-like manner \cite{gra86,exp_dc,scully}.
-Hence we adopt, as an operational definition, being a `wave/particle' to stand for ability/inability to produce interference \cite{it11,green}.
+Hence we adopt, as operational definitions, the notions of `wave/particle' to stand for ability/inability to produce interference \cite{it11,green}.
 As illustrated in Fig.~1(a), these properties are observed using two mutually exclusive set-ups of the Mach-Zender interferometer (MZI).

 Bohr's complementarity principle \cite{bohr_wz} ascribes a fundamental significance to this situation. ``The information provided by different experimental procedures that in principle cannot\ldots be performed simultaneously, cannot be represented by any mathematically allowed quantum state of the system" \cite{stapp}.